Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	The customers of the organization that hired the analyst

 7. A security analyst notices that an employee has installed an app on their work computer without getting permission from the IT desk.
 The security analyst also notices that antivirus software recorded a potentially malicious execution on the same computer.Which of these security events should the security analyst escalate to their supervisor ?

 	Both events should be escalated

 8. Which of the following defines a security incident ?

 	A security event that results in a data breach

 9. Fill in the blank: An organization is responsible for protecting its customer's sensitive data.
-   Examples of the kinds of sensitive data that must be protected include <----> and <----> .Select two answers.
+   Examples of the kinds of sensitive data that must be protected include <----> and <---->  .
+Select two answers.

 	 - social security numbers
 	 - bank statements
 10. Fill in the blank: <----> can occur if an organization's data essential assets are compromised in a way that disrupts its business operations.

 	Financial loss